-- a) Residential applications for tree related works as supporting evidence in relation 'Hornsby Shire DCP Tree Preservation Measures Part 1.2.6.1', in the form of a Tree Remediation or Removal Report. - b) As part of a Development Application in the form of an Arboricultural Impact Assessment (AIA) (see Section 4.0), or Root Mapping Report (RMR) (see Section 6.0).
+- a) Residential applications for tree related works as supporting evidence in relation Hornsby Shire DCP Tree Preservation Measures Part 1B.6, in the form of a Tree Remediation or Removal Report. - b) As part of a Development Application in the form of an Arboricultural Impact Assessment (AIA) (see Section 4.0), or, Root Mapping Report (RMR) (see Section 6.0)

-4. Residential Tree Permit Reports
+4. Residential application Reports

-4.1 Tree Management or Removal
+4.1 Tree Health Management or Removal